crispinprojects/talkcalendar/README.md

 Talk Calendar is a speaking calendar for Linux.

 Talk Calendar has been developed using C and [GTK4](https://docs.gtk.org/gtk4/) for GTK desktops (GNOME, Cinnamon, XFCE etc.).
-It uses the [Flite](http://www.festvox.org/flite/) text-to-speech (TTS) engine.
+It uses the [Flite](http://www.festvox.org/flite/) speech synthesizer.
 A screenshot of Talk Calendar is shown below.

 ![](talkcalendar.png)